 Well, yes.
 There are if you’re concerned about SEO because the extra steps are ones that are part of your website’s overall health.
 This is another factor in Google’s ranking algorithms.
 If you’re not concerned about that, then your site will work just fine without these extra steps:

-• Internally, your website navigation and links are probably using the http version.
-These will be redirected (like a mail forward) to the https version of your site for the user.
-But it is an extra step from a digital perspective and one that has an affect on the health of your website.
-For best results these should all be changed to https.
+- Internally, your website navigation and links are probably using the HTTP version.
+These will be redirected (like a mail forward) to the HTTPS version of your site for the user.
+But it is an extra step from a digital perspective, and one that has an effect on the health of your website.
+For best results, these should all be changed to HTTPS.

 About the Author